fbpx

 • The Xbox Series X starts at $499

-• Xbox Series S – Xbox Series S is similar to the Series X, although it has 1440p resolution as opposed to the Series X’s 4K.
-While it can play all the same games, it’s important to note that the Xbox Series S is an all-digital console, which means it does not play disc-based games, only downloads.
+• Xbox Series S – Xbox Series S plays games similarly to the Series X consoles, although it has 1440p resolution as opposed to the Series X’s 4K.
+While it can play all the same games, it’s important to note that the Xbox Series S is an all-digital console, which (like the Series X – Digital Edition) means it does not play disc-based games, only downloads and cloud-based.

 • The Xbox Series S starts at $299

-As mentioned, you can play the same games on both consoles, as well as many games from the original Xbox, the Xbox 360, and the Xbox One.
-That’s about 20 years of video games to choose from!
+As mentioned, you can play the same games on all three consoles, as well as many games from the original Xbox, the Xbox 360, and the Xbox One.
+That’s more than 20 years of video games to choose from!
 Some Xbox games that may be on your children’s list, with their ESRB age rating noted, include:

-A few of the exclusive game franchises you’ll find on the Xbox and/or Windows PC and nowhere else include Halo (Teen to Mature 17+), Starfield (Mature 17+), Age of Empires (Teen), Microsoft Flight Simulator (Everyone), and more.
-Additionally, Xbox users can subscribe to Xbox Game Pass (also available for PC) ) starting at $9.99/mo. for one console or PC, or $16.99/mo. for both console and PC, which provides hundreds of games at any given time..
+Some other exclusive game franchises you’ll find on the Xbox and/or Windows PC and nowhere else include Halo (Teen to Mature 17+), Starfield (Mature 17+), Age of Empires (Teen), and more.
+Additionally, Xbox users can subscribe to Xbox Game Pass.
+Xbox Game Pass Core starts at $9.99/mo per console and includes a library of approximately 25 games to download and play, while Xbox Game Pass Ultimate starts $19.99/mo. and includes both console and PC and the ability to download from a library of hundreds of games at any given time.
+Xbox Game Pass for PC is also available on its own, starting at $11.99/mo.

-Xbox parental controls can be set on the device, through the Xbox Family Settings app (Android and iOS), or the Microsoft Family website:
+Xbox parental controls can be set on the device through the Xbox Family Settings app (Android and iOS) or the Microsoft Family website, including:

 • Content & Age limits: Set age level for ESRB rating for games on Xbox consoles for each child (via app, console, and website)